-John Wallace, MD is a board certified physician in anesthesiology.
+John Wallace, MD is a board certified anesthesiologist and is fellowship trained in pain management and spinal intervention.
 He specializes in the diagnosis and treatment of painful conditions of the entire spine, muscles, joints, and nerves.
-Dr. Wallace aims to reduce or alleviate a patient’s pain through comprehensive evaluation and treatment plans, minimally invasive procedures, use of cutting edge technology, and patient participation.
+Dr. Wallace aims to reduce or alleviate a patient’s pain through comprehensive evaluation and treatment plans, minimally invasive procedures, use of cutting-edge technology and patient participation.

-Before joining The CORE Institute, Dr. Wallace cared for patients as an anesthesiologist at Valley Anesthesia, Kalamazoo Anesthesiology, and Central Anesthesia Services.
-Dr. Wallace completed his residence at the University of Iowa Hospitals and Clinics in Iowa City.
-He earned both his medical degree and bachelor’s degree from Michigan State University.
+Prior to completing his fellowship training at The CORE Institute, Dr. Wallace cared for patients as an anesthesiologist at Valley Anesthesia, Kalamazoo Anesthesiology, and Central Anesthesia Services.
+Dr. Wallace completed his residency at the University of Iowa Hospitals and Clinics in Iowa City, Iowa.
+He earned his medical degree from Michigan State University and his bachelor’s degree from University of Michigan.
 Dr. Wallace is a member of the American Board of Anesthesiology.

 Procedures & Areas of Interest